cloudfoundry/smb-volume-release/README.md

 This is a bosh release that packages an [smbdriver](https://github.com/cloudfoundry/smbdriver) and [azurefilebroker](https://github.com/cloudfoundry/azurefilebroker) for consumption by a volume_services_enabled Cloud Foundry deployment.

-This broker/driver pair allows you to provision existing Azure storage accounts and bind file shares to your applications for shared file access.
+This broker/driver pair allows you:
+1. to provision Azure storage accounts and bind Azure file shares to your applications for shared file access.
+1. to provision preexisting shares and bind the shares to your applications for share file access.

 # Deploying to Azure